Can the Weather Affect My Asthma?

 - Wear a scarf over your mouth and nose outside during very cold weather.

 - Keep your windows closed at night.
 If it's hot, use air conditioning, which cleans, cools, and dries the air.

 - Stay indoors early in the morning (before 10 a.m.) when pollen levels in the air are at their highest.

 - Stay away from freshly cut grass and leaf piles.

-- Keep your rescue medication with you all the time — whether the weather bothers you or not!
+- Keep your quick-relief medicine (also called rescue or fast-acting medicine) with you all the time — whether the weather bothers you or not!

 Reviewed by: Elana Pearl Ben-Joseph, MD